Foreign direct investment in China: Income Inequality

 While inequality had been a feature of the Mao period despite the Communist egalitarian rhetoric, the coming of foreign capital exacerbated and altered the form of inequality in the immediate post-Mao period.
 Ching-kwan Lee and Mark Selden argue that “persistent inequality, defined broadly in terms of income, wealth, life chances and basic needs entitlements, has resulted from three durable hierarchies—class, citizenship and location.”
 Such hierarchy-driven inequalities remained prominent from the 1980s onwards.
 For instance, Lee and Selden highlight the trend of rural industrialization, driven by foreign capital, in providing the economic benefits to coastal areas and giving rise to an “emerging bureaucratic-business elite wedding regulatory power with capital, including Chinese private capital and international capital.”
 During the privatization of state-owned enterprises in the 1990s, this elite directly benefited from the inflow of foreign capital, thanks to their privileged positions, while workers who once received limited protection from the state were now rendered redundant.
 As such, the inequity in the post-Mao period was not new, but a manifestation of an already existing inequality.
-Empirical studies on the income distribution in post-Mao China also suggest that “FDI has contributed to the widening of income inequality between the inland and coastal regions in China.”
-On the other hand, as the economy continued to grow, the widening inequality reached a critical point and began to fall.
+As the economy continued to grow, the widening inequality reached a critical point and began to fall.
 It did so by providing employment opportunities to rural unskilled labor, knowledge spillovers, and development of the local economy.